chuxin-liao/bics_backend/README.md

 ## Preview
-This is the frontend of IS4302 project - Blockchain Integrated Claims Systems.
+This is the backend of IS4302 project - Blockchain Integrated Claims Systems.

 ## Quick Start
-1. Clone the repo git clone https://github.com/chuxin-liao/bics_frontend.git
+1. Clone the repo git clone https://github.com/chuxin-liao/bics_backend.git
 2. Go to your project folder from your terminal
 3. Run: npm install
 4. After install, run: npm start